junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Oh Lord," Dean cries, reaching for the light with his bare hands.
 He knows immediately what that light is, even before Arthur starts talking again.
 The light lingers between his fingers when he touches it, reluctant to leave, but also seems too light to stay.
 It's falling apart, thinning into the air.

-"No, no, no." Dean fumbles his pocket to find his water flask, pouring all the liquid onto the ground, aiming its opening to the light.
+"No, no, no." Dean fumbles in his pocket to find his water flask, pouring all the liquid onto the ground, aiming its opening to the light.

 "Please," he murmurs, leading the light with his fingers.

 It moves slowly, but obediently.
 Dean makes sure every last bit of the light is filled into the flask before closing it, holding it to his chest against his heart like a dear treasure.
-"Lord has mercy," he whispers, not caring all the tears smearing his face.
+"Lord has mercy," he whispers, not caring about all the tears smearing his face.

-Arthur watches him with a satisfying revenging smile, standing up from the ground, pressing the side of the face that's swollen from the punch.
+Arthur watches him with a satisfying avenging smile, standing up from the ground, pressing the side of the face that's swollen from the punch.
 "What's the problem with you?!
 Told you we'd leave you a piece."

 Dean is still kneeling on the ground, eyes shut in pain, holding to the flask.
 "Where is he?"
 His voice is broken.

 Arthur makes an impatient sound between his teeth.
 "You know, I was going to tell you.
 But now that you punched me, I don't think so.
 Enjoy the angel grace."
 He walks away coldly.

 "No!"
-Dean bursts out a yell.
+Dean bursts out in a yell.
 His chest is so tight and pained that he thinks his heart is going to explode.
 But he doesn't die.

-The small crowd of people who were gathering to watch their argue also spread split now, leaving him alone in the square.
+The small crowd of people who were gathering to watch their quarrel also split now, leaving him alone in the square.

 Dean drags himself closer to the clothes that belonged to Castiel.

 "I thought I could save at least one angel," he whispers to the robe and tunic and broken feathers.
-"I'm sorry I didn't insist to stay with you.
+"I'm sorry I didn't insist on staying with you.
 I'm sorry I failed you.
 I'm sorry."

 He picks up all the scattered black feathers, collecting them inside the clothes, wrapping them into a small bundle, holding them like a cradle.